Tag Archives: projektowanie instalacji

 0,1-0,5

 The submitted data shows that the AVS reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration for the European Union.
 The nickel and hexavalent chromium are completely absent in the treated water.
-It shows the possibilities of the future use of electromagnetic nano-mills in countries with more stringent regulations for hexavalent chromium and nickel concentrations.
+It shows the possibilities of the future use of vortex layer devices in countries with more stringent regulations for hexavalent chromium and nickel concentrations.

 Also worth noting is that the cleaning of wastewater samples was instant and the reagents were used in small amounts.
 In addition, there was a more intensive sedimentation of sludge compared to the units with conventional stirrers.